Haven't seen our latest infographic? It's definitely worth a glance ...

 Come visit with one of our engineers during a coffee chat of information on key linear and rotary motion technologies.
 Nab a shot of espresso and a whitepaper in our short, 15-minute rundowns by our Project Engineer Brian Burke.
 Learn more about these chats on our company blog at …

 Added by Jean-Marc Biram on February 13, 2012 at 6:21pm — No Comments

 It’s fascinating to see old cell phones in movies from the 80s and 90s.
 I’m amazed not just at the obnoxious sizes of the devices, but also at the lack of elegance in the designs.
 That’s not to berate the designers who crafted the phones, but it shows how much the art of design has come to the forefront in engineering today.
 Steve Jobs famously employed design to move technology forward.
 With his passing, many of us are asking, “Who is going to lead that charge now?”

-In July, 1985, while working at Morton Thiokol, he wrote a memo to his bosses concerning the faulty design of…Continue
+In July, 1985, while working at Morton Thiokol, he wrote a memo to his bosses concerning the faulty design of the Space Shuttle's solid rocket boosters that, if left unaddressed,…Continue

 Computational Fluid Dynamics is serious stuff.
 Do it wrong, and you can lose the race.

 That's what the Marussia F1 team (the ex-Virgin team) learned over the last couple of racing seasons.
-Autosport.com…Continue
+Autosport.com reports that the team relied solely on CFD for its first two designs—and found…Continue

 Added by Evan Yares on February 6, 2012 at 3:30pm — No Comments